Sendrowski/Feigenbaum-Scaling/README.md

 SchwarzianDerivative.nb - plot of the Schwarzian derivative of f
 SelfSimilarity.nb - all plots involving the self-similarity of the graph of f to higher iterates
 Spectrum.nb - computation of the spectrum of the linearized period-doubling operator
 UniversalFunction.nb - plots of the sequence {g_r} which converges to the universal function

+Version 12.0.0.0 has been used